ec-builds/enterprise-homelab/projects/proxmox-virtualization-lab/proxmox-cluster.md

            Corosync     Migration     Quorum
 ```

-The current two-node configuration provides multi-node management and migration testing.
-The third node will complete the planned cluster and provide a more appropriate quorum configuration for failure testing.
+The three-node configuration provides centralized cluster management,
+node-to-node communication, migration capabilities, and majority-based
+quorum.

 ## Cluster Networking

-Cluster nodes use static management addressing to provide stable endpoints for Proxmox management and Corosync communication.
+Cluster nodes use static management addressing to provide stable endpoints
+for Proxmox management and Corosync communication.

 Each host uses a Linux bridge for management and VM networking: